Airalo vs. Nomad vs. Saily: Asia eSIM Review Comparison

 Actually, we found that we sometimes had to turn off the phone and turn it back on to reset the cellular network connection when landing in a new country.

-Are eSIMs Good for Digital Nomads in Vietnam and Thailand?Michelle and Jedd next to their motorbike rental in Dalat Vietnam
+Are eSIMs Good for Digital Nomads in Vietnam, Thailand, and Japan?

 Yes!
-In our tests, both Airalo and Nomad eSIMs were great for use in Vietnam and Thailand.
+In our tests, all of the eSIMs were great for use in Vietnam and Thailand.

-Getting up and running with both companies was pretty smooth and network connection for eSIM data happened a short time after landing in either of the countries.
+Getting up and running was pretty smooth and network connection for eSIM data happened a short time after landing in each new country.

-It was nice to be able to start using our apps to see how much taking a Grab car from the airport to our hotel was going to be or looking at the traffic/directions in Google maps.
+It was a relief to be able to start using our apps immediately upon arrival in a new country.
+We could see how much taking a Grab car from the airport to our hotel was going to be or look at the traffic/directions in Google Maps as soon as we landed.

 Asia eSIM Speed Tests

-Here are examples of speed tests we did in Hoi An, Vietnam and Bangkok, Thailand.
+Here are examples of speed tests we’ve done.

-Semi-rural coverage in the central Vietnam and northern Thailand countryside was also good.
-Most of the time we were in urban or semi-urban areas, so we didn’t seem to have any issues with connection.
+Semi-rural coverage in the central Vietnam and northern Thailand countryside has been good.
+Most of the time we were in urban or semi-urban areas, and we didn’t seem to have any issues with connection.

 Two of the main apps we use often while traveling in SE Asia are Google Maps and Grab (a ride share app).
 Both worked well.